zhengyup/tp/docs/UserGuide.md

 ### Locating an internship by company: `find`

-Finds persons whose names contain any of the given keywords.
+Finds internship applications whose company name contain any of the given keywords.

 **Format**: `find SEARCH_STRING`